Women in the Enlightenment: Significant people and publications

 The role of women in society became a topic of discussion during the Enlightenment.
 Influential philosophers and thinkers such as John Locke, David Hume, Adam Smith, Nicolas de Condorcet, and Jean-Jacques Rousseau debated matters of gender equality.
 Prior to the Enlightenment, women were not considered of equal status to men in Western society.
 For example, Rousseau believed that women were subordinate to men and women should obey men.
 Challenging the popular inequality, Locke believed that the notion that men are superior to women was created by man.
 Condorcet also challenged the existing gender inequality by advocating for female political equality.
+However, many philosophes of the Enlightenment relied heavily on the patronage and work of women to continue their work; women served not just as an audience to the work of philosophes, but as editors, like Donneau de Visé.
+Charles Perrault would say that to be a modern thinker, one must therefore think as a woman.
 Authors cited Queen Elizabeth, Empress Catherine of Russia, and Queen Maria Theresa of Austria as powerful women who were capable of intellect.
 In recent years the relationship between religion and Enlightenment, e.g. in the Catholic Enlightenment, in the works and lives of women writers has come to the attention of historians.

 Prolific Enlightenment women philosophers and historians included Mary Wollstonecraft, Olympe de Gouges, Catherine Macaulay, Mary Astell, Judith Sargent Murray (under the pseudonym "Constantia"), Mary Chudleigh, and Louise d’Épinay.
 Macaulay's influential The Letters on Education (1790) advocated for the education of women.
 Wollstonecraft's A Vindication of the Rights of Woman (1792) used similar arguments, stating that women ought to have education commensurate with their position in society.
 Women's access to education gave rise to the potential to hasten the progress of society.
 De Gouges published the Declaration of the Rights of Woman and the Female Citizen (1791) as a testament to the political inequality of women and to challenge male authority in society.
+Fairytales were pioneered by women in the seventeenth century Enlightenment; prior to 1690, with Marie-Catherine d'Aulnoy's novel L'Histoire d'Hypolite, comte de Duglas, the genre of "literary fairytale" did not exist.